amirhosseinchoghaei/Install-Xray-V2ray-On-Passwall-Openwrt/README.md

 ![This is an image](https://pars-space.ir/wp-content/uploads/2023/03/mi4.png)

-install v2ray , xray on mi 4a gigabit openwrt
+install v2ray , xray-core , i'm trying to install on mi 4a gigabit :

 Hi Guys if you have Mi 4a router and you want run v2ray shadowsocks on your router , First You should install openwrtOS and then install passwall Package but there is a problem !!! your router disk space is just 8mb so not enough space to install xray ...